 Steaming artichokes in the microwave are much quicker than doing it on the stove-top, obviously.
 The slightly drier nature of the method, however, requires using the very freshest of artichokes to avoid a tough texture, especially of the meat on the leaves.
 Also important is the resting step at the end - the steam will still be cooking, and tenderizing, the chokes while they sit, so don't skip the resting, tempting as it may be!

 To Microwave Artichokes

 - Trim the artichokes before you cook them.
 At minimum cut off any browned or dried ends of the stems.
-Then be kind to your diners and use scissors to snip of the thorny ends of the leaves.
-(See How to Trim Artichokes for specifics if you need them.)
+Then be kind to your diners and use scissors to snip off the thorny ends of the leaves.

 To Serve Cooked Artichokes

 Serve the whole cooked artichokes hot with melted butter, or let them cool to room temperature or even chill them and serve them with one of these dips for artichokes.
 Serving whole artichokes lets diners pull off leaves, use their teeth to scrape off the bits of meaty artichoke at the end of each, and then trim the hearts themselves.
 If you think that's just too much for your guests...

 To Trim Cooked Artichokes